HomeExhibitions – Rembrandt & Amsterdam

 Entertainment

-A beautifully designed publication will accompany the exhibition Rembrandt & Amsterdam, featuring descriptions of all the etchings on display.
-This publication is the third in a thematic series about Rembrandt’s etchings from the collection of The Rembrandt House Museum.
-The previous publications, Rembrandt & Love and Rembrandt & the World, are available separately.
-The text and editing are by Nathalie Maciesza and Epco Runia, both affiliated with the museum.
-The publication Rembrandt & Amsterdam was made possible thanks to the generous support of the Zadelhoff Culture Fund.
+The exhibition is accompanied by a beautifully designed book, featuring all the prints and drawings on display, and the stories behind them.
+It is available in the museum shop for € 9.95.
+This publication is the third part in a series about Rembrandt’s prints from the collection of the Rembrandt House Museum.
+The previous publications Rembrandt & Love and Rembrandt & the World are available separately.
+This series was made possible thanks to the generous support of the Zadelhoff Cultuurfonds.

 Schrijf je in voor de nieuwsbrief